lbke/ssr-theory/readme.md

 $$
 R_{getter} \subset RB \implies \forall req \in R_{getter}; propsGetter(req)= propsGetter(req_{url})
 $$
 The props must only depends on the considered route or URL.
+Otherwise you can't use the static props computation functions provided by Next.

 If we consider that all URLs for a page are known at build-time, we can render the page once for each possible URL.
 At runtime, all subsequent request on the same URL will get the same page.